 This year’s race will be held on Sunday, September 26 and benefits the Washington County Animal Shelter & the Wheelchairs for Children project.

-Awards will be given for the Top 2 overall places and by gender, as well as for the top 4 finishers in each 10 year age category.
+Awards will be given for the Top overall, as well as for the top 2 finishers in each 10 year age category.
 Click to learn more.